CarlosFdez/personalwebsite/Readme.md

 - Needs improved styling for articles
 - Link production portfolio data to a seperate repository instead of development
 - It needs to be a better social network bridge.
 Either updates to the home or a /bridge path needs to be created.
+- Decide if we want to switch to stream rendering.
+If we do, we have to use some other mechanism for title setting other than `react-document-title`.
+I'm going to wait for future react versions to see what becomes common practice.

+Also, wait to see if the type packages for redux and react-document-title improve.
+We're not using those because they have certain issues (redux @connect decorator fails, react-document-title doesn't list rewind).